AntoineOrsoni/xrdocs-how-to-pyats/README.md

 ### diconnect() quickly

-To avoid waiting ~10 seconds to disconnect on the device, you can edit your `testbed.yaml` file as such:
+To avoid waiting ~10 seconds to disconnect from the device, you can edit your `testbed.yaml` file as such:

 ```yaml
     connections: